cjcrosley/virtual-futures-project/step5.md

 # A Fractal Community
-### Building a Flexibile Model for Urban Visioning in Grasshopper
+## Building a Flexibile Model for Urban Visioning
 ---

 ### Step Five: Discard specific Rooms and Blocks